 My second favorite object – a 4,000 year old footprint in a mud brick.

-There is also good information tying in many of the finds with the excavations and archaeologists that discovered them, and the technology that allows researchers to continue to learn about and from these objects.
+There is also information tying in many of the finds with the excavations and archaeologists that discovered them, and the technology that allows researchers to continue to learn about and from these objects.
 My only complaint here is that they took away the information about Agatha Christie, whose archaeologist husband worked with Penn and the British Museum on the excavations at Ur.
 Christie joined him on these excavations, and they inspired many of her stories, including “Murder on the Orient Express,” “They Came to Baghdad,” and “Murder in Mesopotamia.”

 Field trips: Field trips are available.
 You can enjoy tours of the galleries (Rome and Egypt are always favorites) and several hands-on programs (mummy making, roman mosaics).
 Home-school classes are also offered.